Students Handbook

 Classroom Ethics

-• Do not exit class without the permission.
+• Do not exit the class without the permission of the teacher.

-• Leave the cafeteria as the bell rings.
+• Leave the cafeteria promptly as the bell rings.

-• Not to disturb the decorum of the class & deviate the attention of their teacher by unnecessary activities.
+• Students are expected not to disturb the decorum of the class or deviate the teacher’s attention with unnecessary activities.

 • Maintain discipline in class, be attentive, and actively participate in discussions.

-• Bring your own books, stationery and other learning material.
+• Bring your own books, stationery, and other learning materials required for class.

 Academic Dishonesty